Prinzhorn/moment-objectid/README.md

 Format a `moment` instance as ObjectId-string for use in MongoDB queries.

-As per spec an `ObjectId` contains a timestamp as the first eight bytes.
+As per spec an `ObjectId` contains a timestamp as the first eight characters (four bytes in BSON).
 Think of it this way: the `_id` field in MongoDB already contains a `createdAt` timestamp.
 Yay.
 And it's already indexed.
 Double yay!

 This module extends the `Moment` prototype and adds a new `toObjectId` method.
 Note that it returns a `string`, not an instance of `ObjectId` (because this depends on the driver you use).